Slides 3: Types

 • None of the above

-Which of the following assertions makes the most sense to you?
+Which makes most sense to you?

 1. “[Technology is] essentially amoral, a thing apart from values, an instrument which can be used for good or ill.” — R. Buchanan, Technology and Social Progress, 1965.